GauravS-DevOps/Velero-Backup-Restore-K8s-PVCs/README.md

 ### 1️⃣ Configure AWS S3 Bucket

-- Go to AWS Console and create a public/private bucket named:
+* Go to AWS Console and create a public/private bucket named:

 ```bash
 velero-bucket
 ```

-- Ensure the region is `us-east-1` or of your choice
+* Ensure the region is `us-east-1` or of your choice
-- Create an IAM user or role with s3 read access and the following policies:
+* Create an IAM user or role with S3 read/write access and the following policy:

-  - `AmazonS3FullAccess`
+  * `AmazonS3FullAccess`

 ### 2️⃣ Prepare Velero Credentials